flujoo/ch0p1n/README.md

-*ch0p1n* is a Python package for automatic musical composition.
+*ch0p1n* is a Python package for music generation at the motivic level.

 See [My Approach to Automatic Musical Composition](https://flujoo.github.io/en/my-approach-to-automatic-musical-composition/) for an introduction to the theory and the algorithm behind *ch0p1n*.